 - Any other Pokémon will move in descending order by their calculated Speed stat, unless Trick Room is in effect, in which case they will move in ascending order by their calculated Speed stat.
 (In the fifth generation, Pokémon with a calculated Speed of 1809 or above are considered to have a Speed of 0 under Trick Room due to a bug.)

 - If multiple Pokémon to which no previous rule applies have the same calculated Speed, the tie is broken at random.

-Note that some abilities can actually affect the priority of moves: a Pokémon with Prankster will have the priority of all its status moves increased by one, and a Pokémon with Gale Wings will have the priority of its Flying-type moves increased by one when its HP is full (the HP restriction was not present prior to the seventh generation); and a Pokémon with Triage will have the priority of all its healing moves increased by three.
+Note that some abilities can affect the priority of moves: a Pokémon with Prankster will have the priority of all its status moves increased by one; a Pokémon with Gale Wings will have the priority of its Flying-type moves increased by one when its HP is full (the HP restriction was not present prior to the seventh generation); and a Pokémon with Triage will have the priority of all its healing moves increased by three.

 However, the turn order can also be tweaked from this order during the execution of the turn itself: